puuparta/tempwork/README.md

 ### Docker images

-  Not recommended to run yet with docker.
-  Available only for hsl-map-server: https://hub.docker.com/r/fairview/hsl-map-server/ This does not contain link to mongodb and hsl-route-rest so "Valitse Linja"-control is not available.
+  Published docker image available for hsl-map-server: https://hub.docker.com/r/fairview/hsl-map-server/ This does not contain link to mongodb and hsl-route-rest so "Valitse Linja"-control is not available.

-  Composed and linked images will be coming later.
+### Docker Composed

+  To run all three services as a linked docker images goto root of your clone and run:
+    $ docker-compose build
+    $ docker-compose up

 ### Screenshot